 Remember, you’re setting the jig to the actual thickness of the wood, so if you’re working with a 2×4, for example, you’ll want to set the sliders to the actual thickness of 1-1/2 inches.

-Next, attach the jig to the workpiece so that the guides extending from the sliders rest flush against the edge of the wood.
-Use the lines engraved on the end of the jig to line up where on the piece you want to drill the holes.
+Next, attach the jig to the workpiece so that the guides extending from the sliders rest flush against the wood’s edge.
+Use the lines engraved on the end of the jig to line up where you want to drill the holes.

 Once you’re satisfied with the jig’s position, clamp it to the wood by positioning one of the clamp’s jaws on the circular piece on the top of the jig and the other on the opposite side of the workpiece.